zinkem/zinkem.github.io/_posts/2020-05-08-json-schema-logic.md

   }
 }
 ```

-We will use these categories below with JSON-schema's operators.
+These categories will be used in JSON Schema operator examples below.

 # oneOf

-exclusive choice (exclusive or)
+exclusive choice (exclusive or, xor)
-- only one schema is rendered, based on the passing schema
+- only one schema can be chosen, exactly one schema must pass
-- ambiguous parameters objects (i.e. multiple passing schemas) are errors
+- multiple passing schemas (i.e. overlapping categories) are errors
 - if no schema passes, this is a validation error

 ```javascript